MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/fa-how-acquire.md

 For each fixed asset, you must set up a card containing information about the asset.
 You can set up buildings or production equipment as a main asset with a component list, and you can group them in various ways, such as by class, department, or location.
 A depreciation book must be set up and assigned to each fixed asset before you can acquire it.

 When a fixed asset is set up and a depreciation book assigned, you must acquire the fixed asset.
-To acquire a fixed asset, you record its acquisition cost in the relevant G/L account, bank account, or supplier by posting an acquisition transaction from the **Fixed Asset G/L Journal** page.
+To acquire a fixed asset, you record its acquisition cost in the relevant G/L account, bank account, or vendor by posting an acquisition transaction from the **Fixed Asset G/L Journal** page.
 You can use the **Assisted Fixed Asset Acquisition** page to create and post the required general journal lines automatically.

 The salvage value is the residual value of a fixed asset when it can no longer be used.
 You can post the salvage value at the same time as you post the acquisition cost.
 For more information, see [Depreciate or Amortise Fixed Assets](fa-how-depreciate-amortize.md).